tower1ight/World/0.Sessions and Planning/C.04/C.04 Arc 3 - Into The Woods.md

 				- a highlighted path to the left that leads to a large chamber titled **Cavern**
 				- The cavern is abutted by two chambers and has a highlighted path leaving
 					- one titled olivers stores **hands off**
 					- the other labeled **hidden door orange rock: focalist?
 Unknown function**
-						- within you find a number of wheel barrows
-				-
+				- The highlighted path out of the cavern reads

-	- You see a figure small figuure with rigid posture eet deko
+	- You see a figure small figuure with rigid posture meet deko
 	- Undead signals (make this an unavop)
 		- You are almost out but you are slightly perplexed by your map, its reading forward on a smooth wall
 			- tremor sense will reveal that the dwarves have blocked off this path so that they can cont